Adrianjewell91/decoupler-website/README.md

 The crucial function is `g`, which validates a subset of `D` to be a valid Domain.

-Now, there exists a value called the `Total Coupling metric`, which is the quantity of Dependencies that cross Domains.
+Now, there exists a value called the `Total Coupling Metric`, which is the quantity of Dependencies that cross Domains.
 In other words, it sums the Dependencies that connect two Domains instead of connecting Dependencies within a Domain:

  	let j : M -> N, where j(M) = [Summation over { m x m : m ∈ M } ] q(m1, m2), where

 	q: (m1, m2) -> N, where
-		q(m1, m2) = [Summation over each b in m1] {b'} U m2  if m1 != m2 else return 0.
+		q(m1, m2) = count(m1 ∩ m2).

+The crucial function is `q` which counts how many Dependencies crosses between Domains.

-The set of all possible Total Couplings is a 1-to-1, but not onto, function of M to the natural numbers N:
+Because there can be multiple groupings of a set of Dependencies into Domains, there will exist a set `TC`, the collection all possible Total Couplings.
+The generation of `TC` is an onto function of a possible `M` to the range of possible total couplings, which a subset of the natural numbers, `N`:

-	TC = { tc ∈ N :  m ∈ M and j(m) = tc }.
+	TC = { tc ∈ N : M exists and j(M) = tc }.

-Finding the Minimum Total Coupling gives the optimal Domain Structure.
-Think of the optimal Domain Structure as reducing the Dependencies between Domains.
-Thus, the Minimum Total Coupling is the infimum of the set of all possible Total Couplings:
+Finding the Minimum Total Coupling gives the optimal domain groupings.
+Formally, the Minimum Total Coupling is the infimum of the set `TC`:

 	Minimum Total Coupling (MTC) = inf TC.

-Finding the smallest change in D given an increase in B according to an order give the optimal Decoupling.
-Think of Decoupling as optimizing for the requirements to increase the size of B. Therefore, the optimal Decoupling is the infimum of all possible changes to D given any B':
+To add or modify the set `B` of Business Processes in the optimal way, find the change in `D` given a change in `B` that minimizes the change in the 'Minimum Total Coupling'.
+This is essentially equivalent to optimizing the increase of `B`, because in Software Development, most optimization is a process of adding things, (at least to start).
+Therefore, the optimal Decoupling Strategy is the infimum of all possible changes to `D` given any change to `B`, denoted as set `C`:

-	dD / dB = { dd/db_n ∈ N : k(B') = dd/db_B' }, where

-	k : B' -> N, and

-	B' = { b_n : n ∈ N and b !∈ B }, therefore
+	let B' = { all possible incremental changes to B }.

+	C = { all possible changes in TC, given additon of b' ∈ B' to B }.

-	Maximum Decoupling = inf dD / dB.
+	Optimal Decoupling Strategy = inf C.

+In Summary, if the goal is to Decouple a system in the optimal way, find the Minimum Total Coupling.
+Additionally, if the goal is the optimize the coupling given a change in 'B', then find the optimal decoupling situation such that a change in 'B' causes the minimal change in `TC`.

-Regarding the solution of B', note that many factors affect the membership of B' such as the time frame under consideration, so the optimization of D can be highly subjective.
+Regarding the finding of C, note that many factors affect the membership of B', so the process can be highly subjective.